pollfish/docs/unity.md

 *   **Debug/Developer mode** is used to show to the developer how Pollfish will be shown through an app (useful during development and testing).
 *   **Release mode** is the mode to be used for a released app in AppStore (start receiving paid surveys).

-> **Note:** Be careful to set andDebuggable parameter to false prior releasing to AppStore!
+> **Note:** Be careful to set andDebuggable parameter to false prior releasing to Google Play or AppStore!

 5\. **customMode** (BOOL) – Initializes Pollfish in custom mode if set to true.
 By default this is set to false.